jdkandersson/OpenAlchemy/docs/source/index.rst

 How Does It Work?
 -----------------

-Given a name for a schema, *OpenAlchemy* looks for that schema in the schemas section of the specification.
-The schema must have the *x-tablename* property which defines the name of the table.
-The schema is required to be an *object*.
-For each *property* of the schema, a column is generated for the table mapping OpenAPI types to equivalent SQLAlchemy types.
+Given a name for a schema, :samp:`OpenAlchemy` looks for that schema in the schemas section of the specification.
+The schema must have the :samp:`x-tablename` property which defines the name of the table.
+The schema is required to be an :samp:`object`.
+For each :samp:`property` of the schema, a column is generated for the table mapping OpenAPI types to equivalent SQLAlchemy types.

 On top of the information in the OpenAPI specification, certain extension properties are used to define the database schema.
 The following specification